jmoiron/modl/README.md

 **Note**: This fork is under heavy development.
 I plan to discuss the reasons for this fork and some of the guiding philosophies behind what's been added and what's been removed.
 For now, read the todo.md in this directory.

+To use the `test-all` script, set the following environment variables:

+   `GORP_MYSQL_DSN` - mysql connect DSN, like "gorptest/gorptest/gorptest"
+   `GORP_POSTGRES_DSN` - postgres connect DSN, eg:
+        "username=gorptest password=gorptest dbname=gorptest ssl-mode=disable"
+   `GORP_SQLITE_DSN` - sqlite connect DSN, which is a path to a sqlite file.
+   `GORP_FAIL_ON_SKIP` - optional, will fail if any DBs are skipped (for CI, mostly)

+In addition to this, you can create an `environ` file in this directory which will be sourced and ignored by git.

 The original README.md follows:

 ---------------------------------------------------------------------